Founder & CEO

 "I enjoy volunteering and helping with fundraising.
 This makes me feel valued as well as giving something back to a charity that can make a big difference in the lives of many women."

 "I have been connected to Mums In Need for a few years now and I offer telephone counselling to women who use Mums In Need's services."

 Heidi is an experienced counsellor, having been qualified since 2012, and has a particular interest in the power dynamics of inter-relational abuse due to her own personal experiences.
 Heidi helps her clients deal more effectively with difficulties by assisting them to tap into their inner-resources and find their own direction.

 Heidi works in compassionate and non-pathologising way, aiming to offer hope during difficult times and healing when they are over.

 Sara met our CEO at Stylist Magazine's Remarkable Women Awards 2019.
 Since finding out about what we do, Sara has been a huge supporter of Mums In Need.
 Sara hosted a wonderful evening in support of Mums In Need on the 21st December 2019 at the Bloomsbury Theatre, including a handful of other top female comics.

 Susan Cookson, Actress

-Susan started volunteering with MIN in 2018, shortly before she was whisked off to Emmerdale village to play villainous Lee's mother, Wendy Posner!
+Susan started volunteering with Mums In Need in 2018, shortly before she was whisked off to Emmerdale village to play villainous Lee's mother, Wendy Posner!
 Susan played an essential part in getting our office back up and running back in February when we moved offices, and continues to provide her support when she can.